huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 connections, each with a single query, clients SHOULD reuse a single QUIC connection to the recursive resolver.

-In order to achieve performance on par with UDP, DNS clients SHOULD send their queries concurrently over the QUIC streams on a QUIC connection.
-That is, when a DNS client
-sends multiple queries to a server over a QUIC connection, it SHOULD NOT wait for an outstanding reply before sending the next query.

-### Connection Close

 In order to amortize QUIC and TLS connection setup costs, clients and servers SHOULD NOT immediately close a QUIC connection after each response.
 Instead, clients and servers SHOULD reuse existing QUIC connections for subsequent queries as long as they have sufficient resources.
 In some cases, this means that clients and servers may need to keep idle connections open for some amount of time.

-Under normal operation DNS clients typically initiate connection closing on idle connections; however, DNS servers can close the connection if the idle timeout set by local policy is exceeded.
-Also, connections can be closed by either end under unusual conditions such as defending against an attack or system failure/ reboot.

 Clients and servers that keep idle connections open MUST be robust to termination of idle connection by either party.
 As with current DNS